Emergency program self-assessment

 - Program Evaluation

-Completing a CEPR provides the emergency program with a benchmark for measuring and tracking progress and determines the activities needed to enhance the local government’s response capacity and reduce risk to its residents.
+Completing a CEPR provides a benchmark for measuring and tracking progress.
+It also provides potential activities to enhance local response capacity and reduce risk to residents.
 It is an excellent way to monitor performance, gain support and keep stakeholders informed.